alicemunsal/dohex/DoHex2.md

 ## Notes

-- DoHex is suitable for OOP languages like C++, C#, Java, Python and
+*  DoHex is suitable for OOP languages like C++, C#, Java, Python and new generation languages like Go and Rust

 ```java
 public ComponentAppService(IEventBus eventBus, IScheduler scheduler)
 ```